DiSSCo/openDS/harmonisation/specimen/basisOfRecord.md

-# Collector
+# Basis of Record

 ## openDS
 Will be harmonised to `dwc:basisOfRecord`
-This MIDS element seems to have an exact match to `dwc:basisOfRecord`

-In general this field cannot be empty as we use it to determine whether we should process the specimen or not.
+In general this field cannot be empty, as we use it to determine whether we should process the specimen or not.
 Specimen with Basis of Record that are accepted are:
 - Preserved Specimen
 - Fossil Specimen